qeeqbox/analyzer/README.md

 ## Disclaimer
 - This project is NOT an anti malware project and does not quarantine or delete malicious files
-- Prerequisites packages are required for some modules (If you are having issues using those packages, please let me know..
-I might be able to share with you my own alternatives that I developed in the past)
+- Prerequisites packages are required for some modules (If you are having issues using those packages, please let me know.. **I might be able to share with you my own alternatives that I developed in the past in C#/C**)

 <p align="center"> <img src="https://raw.githubusercontent.com/bd249ce4/QBAnalyzer/master/readme/madewithlove.png"></p>